-We are changing the way we regulate parts of the sector, to bring benefits to customers, the environment and society.
+We have been changing the way we regulate parts of the sector, to bring benefits to customers, the environment and society.
 Wastewater sludge transport, treatment, recycling and disposal is one such area.
 We are calling these activities bioresources services.
 We want to change the thought process from viewing this as an inconvenient waste produced by treating wastewater, to seeing it as an opportunity.
 The trading of bioresources could be a real breakthrough – economically and environmentally.
-By kick-starting this market, we could develop even more low-carbon energy generation and reduce water bills.
+By kick-starting this market, we can develop even more low-carbon energy generation and reduce water bills.

 Our Water 2020 May 2016 document explains the rationale for why we are promoting markets in bioresources.
 We will keep the development of the market and our regulatory approach under review.

 In October 2020 we produce a monitoring report and we are now reviewing the bioresources market.